 Auditory Processing Disorders describe a hearing difficulty related to how the brain processes sound.
 An individual may have hearing in the normal range on a standard hearing test, but have difficulty processing sound.
 For example, understanding speech in a noisy environment, such as the classroom.

-Central Auditory Processing assessments can performed with children from 6 years of age.
+Auditory Processing assessments can be performed with children from 6 years of age.

-At Pittwater Hearing, we will not only diagnose a deficit, but assist you in aspects of habilitation and measuring your child’s progress.
+At Pittwater Hearing, we will not only diagnose a deficit, but assist you in aspects of rehabilitation and measuring your child’s progress.
+There are often a couple of alternatives when it comes to remediation.
+Some specific deficits, such as Spatialised Listening in Noise, have a training program that has been validated by quality research.
 We only recommend remediation that is validated by quality research.
-For example, we don’t recommend spending money on expensive headphones because there is no research that proves this is necessary for training programs.
+We don’t recommend time intensive auditory training programs or expensive equipment that don’t have research validating their efficacy.

 If you suspect your child has trouble hearing in the classroom please feel free to contact us for further advice.